yonigottesman/yonigottesman.github.io/_posts/2020-11-17-wgan-controllable-generation.markdown

 Starting with $$z_{0}$$ that generates an image without a smile :-( and editing it with $$z=z+\alpha \vec n$$ where $$\vec n $$ is the normal vector of the hyperplane until the boundary is crossed and the generated image is smiling :-).

-To learn these boundries, tuples of <latent vector, feature score> where generated and used to train independent linear SVMs for each feature.
+To learn these boundries, tuples of <latent vector, feature score> were generated and used to train independent linear SVMs for each feature.
 They published the code [here](https://github.com/genforce/interfacegan/blob/master/train_boundary.py).

 Classifier Gradients